UPDATE 2-India's parliament passes citizenship law, protests flare

 Last month, the country's supreme court also allowed the construction of a Hindu temple at a religious site in Northern India also claimed by Muslims.
 A curfew has been imposed in Assam's main city of Guwahati after police clashed with thousands of protesters, beating them back using water cannons and tear gas.

-"The bill will take away our rights, language and culture with millions of Bangladeshis getting citizenship," said Gitimoni Dutta, a college student at the protest.
-(Additional reporting by Zarir Hussain in Guwahati and Saurabh Sharma in Lucknow; Editing by Sanjeev Miglani, Simon Cameron-Moore and Mike Collett-White)
+"The bill will take away our rights, language, and culture with millions of Bangladeshis getting citizenship," said Gitimoni Dutta, a college student at the protest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)